 Assumptions: For this project, some assumptions had to be made before beginning the designs of the battery box and the battery management system.
 These assumptions include that the energy storage systems will work, the energy storage systems will be battery powered, and the battery will be safely contained within the battery box.

-Stakeholders: The stakeholders that are taking part in this project are Cummins, SAE, Dr. McConomy, and Dr. Hooker.
+Stakeholders: The stakeholders that are taking part in this project are Cummins, SAE, Dr. Hays, Dr. Oates, Dr. McConomy, and Dr. Hooker.

-1.2 Customer Needs
+Customer Needs

+Our team conducted various meetings with our advisor, Dr. Oates, our sponsor, Dr. Hays, Dr. McConomy, and Dr. Moss.
+Through these meetings, multiple questions were asked and the answers were recorded for each question.
+The answers correspond to the customer statements below.
+From the customer statements, our team took an engineering approach and interpreted each statement into a need for the project.
+These interpreted needs can be seen below in the table.